-We are focused on talking about water filtration for the home buyer, but that’s also applicable for small buildings, apartments, small business, and similar dwellings/establishments.
+We will focus on water filtration for the home buyer, but these choices will also be applicable for small buildings, apartments, small businesses, and similar dwellings, like RVs.

 This article will start by talking about types of water filtration while and will then move to types of water filters (under-the-sink, on-the-counter, faucet-mounted, etc.)